scalikejdbc/scalikejdbc/readme.md

 ## DB object

-`scalikejdbc.DB` is the basic Database access class.
-It manages DB connection and provides transaction operations and sessions.
+`scalikejdbc.DB` is the basic class in using this library.

+`scalikejdbc.DB` object manages DB connection, and also provides active sessions and transaction operations.

 ### Connection Management

-There are two approach to manage DB connections.
+There are two approaches to manage DB connections.

 #### DriverManager